clojure-emacs/inf-clojure/README.md

 processes its output.
 As the Clojure socket REPL works in exactly the same manner `inf-clojure` can also interact with it.

 Functionality like code completion and eldoc is powered by evaluation of predefined code snippets that provide the necessary results.
-As different Clojure REPLs have different capabilities, `inf-clojure` has to determine the type of a REPL and invoke the right code for each REPL type.
+As different Clojure REPLs have different capabilities, `inf-clojure` tracks the type of a REPL and invokes the right code for each REPL type.

 ## Installation